samaradel/www_threefold/www.threefoldtoken.com/content/information/10-times-power-savings.md

 #### Minimise the number of context switches

 Virtualization add layers of software between the actual end-user workload and physical hardware, but is also allow for multiple workloads to run on the same hardware using excess capacity.
 So there is definitely merit in building a virtualization solution.
 Building an effective virtualization solution that does not require abundant context switching is key and therefore 0-OS has been developed.
-0-OS uses a minimal linux kernel that allows for a number of user spaces to co-exist.
+Zero-OS uses a minimal linux kernel that allows for a number of user spaces to co-exist.
 In these user space containerised version of software can run taking away the needs to have a hypervisor and virtual OS fueling virtual machines.
-This minimises the required overhead for the host OS and takes away for a large part the need for a hypervisor and guest OS’s
+This minimises the required overhead for the host OS and takes away for a large part the need for a hypervisor and guest OS’s.

 #### Minimise the use of network connections